Financial Tips For College Graduates

 3. Pay Cash

 At this point in your life, if it hasn’t happened already, credit card companies will be bombarding you with credit card offers.
 Do not take them.
 You don’t need them nor do you want them.
 And don’t listen to the next person who tells you that you need to build up your credit.
 Nope, don’t listen.
-In most cases you will be renting an apartment and this alone is a great way to build up your credit as long as you pay on time every single month.
+In most cases you will be renting an apartment such as the ones available at canary wharf apartments rent and this alone is a great way to build up your credit as long as you pay on time every single month.

 When you put together your budget you should be setting it up in two ways.
 The first is setting up cash envelopes for yourself.
 This would include categories that you will use on a daily basis.
 Here are some examples: